-NOACA should implement the following actions to move toward a more empowered future:
+Looking forward to 2050, NOACA should implement the following actions to move the region toward a more equitable future:

 - 1. Continue to work with the City of Cleveland and GCRTA to implement the pilot TOD sites identified in the 2017 NOACA Regional TOD Scorecard and Implementation Plan. - a.
 West Boulevard-Cudell - b.
 East 116th Street - c.
 Broadway-Slavic Village - 2.
-Continue to fund TLCI planning and implementation projects and develop a portfolio of success cases to share with communities across the region. - 3.
-Implement the Complete and Green Streets Policy and develop a portfolio of success cases to share with communities across the region. - 4.
-Implement the Development Impact Policy for FPA Modification Requests and work with elected officials, wastewater managers and engineers to refine and improve NOACA's countywide FPA map effort to reduce the number of individual requests that do not comport with mapped (i.e. planned) wastewater management improvements.

-- 5. Study how many acres of land are currently planned to be sewered.
+Refine the transportation model with new data from the 2020 Census once it becomes available.
+The new model runs will enable NOACA staff to update and expand its land use performance measures. - 3.
+Continue to fund TLCI planning and implementation projects and develop a portfolio of success cases to share with communities across the region. - 4.
+Implement the Complete and Green Streets Policy and develop a portfolio of success cases to share with communities across the region. - 5.
+Implement the Development Impact Policy for FPA Modification Requests and work with elected officials, wastewater managers and engineers to refine and improve NOACA's countywide FPA map effort to reduce the number of individual requests that do not comport with mapped (i.e. planned) wastewater management improvements. - 6.
+Study how many acres of land are currently planned to be sewered.
 Assess how many households and residents can be accommodated within this area based on the average regional and county densities in the urbanized area.
-Examine the implications for transportation investments. - 6.
+Examine the implications for transportation investments. - 7.
 Conduct studies in collaboration with the transit providers and affected municipalities for each recommended rapid transit corridor (Chapter 9) including considerations of land redevelopment potentials along the corridors, impact on travel times in the transportation network, cost effectiveness, effects on travel choices in existing neighborhoods, support for economic development, and benefits to disadvantaged groups.